horunabini/hello-world/README.md

 # hello-world
 first git hub

-this is my first time on github and i study programming im still nowhere to wrting "REAL CODE"
+im currently studying c++ and i recently started and i still have a lot to learn any tips?